High Tatras Trekking - The Carpathian Mountains

 - Excellent trekking holiday through wilderness Europe

-Situated on the border between Poland and Slovakia and with 25 summits above 2500 metres (8200 feet), the Tatras is the highest range of the Carpathian Mountains.
+Situated on the border between Poland and Slovakia and with 25 summits above 2500 metres, the Tatras is the highest range of the Carpathian Mountains chain.
 With a classically Alpine landscape and good trails linking comfortable and scenically located refuges, this is a fantastic area for a mountain walking holiday.
 From the Polish mountain town of Zakopane, we cross into Slovakia and start our trek amongst the limestone peaks of the Bielskie Tatra.
 Crossing high passes and following the 'Belvedere Trail' we reach the Popradske Pleso Hut after 3 days.
-From here, we climb to our high point at the summit of Rysy (2499m / 8199ft), Poland's highest peak.
+From here, we climb to our high point at the summit of Rysy (2499m), Poland's highest peak.
 Dropping down on the Polish side, we enjoy 2 further nights at remote refuges and also experience the stunning trek through the valley of the 'Polish Five Lakes'.
 An afternoon of sightseeing in Krakow is a great way to sign off.
-Carrying minimal personal equipment, this is an ideal introduction to one of Europe's newest trekking destinations.
+Carrying minimal personal equipment, this is an fantastic way to explore one of Europe's lesser-known mountain ranges.

 Is this holiday for you?